Understanding Capital Gains Tax

 Capital Gains Tax

-A capital gain is a profit you make when you sell an asset for more than you paid for it.
-The law also sometimes taxes you on capital gains that you are deemed to have made when you give certain assets away or otherwise dispose of them without selling them.
+A capital gain is the profit you make when you sell an asset for more than you paid for it.
+The law also sometimes taxes you on capital gains you are deemed to have made when you give certain assets away or otherwise dispose of them without selling them.

-Capital Gains Tax (CGT) was first introduced in 1965 and is a tax on the profit/gain you make from selling assets such as property, shares, or other investments e.g. antiques and fine art.
+Capital Gains Tax (CGT) was first introduced in 1965 and is a tax on the profit / gain you make from selling assets such as property, shares, or other investments, such as antiques and fine art.
 Capital gains are traditionally taxed at lower levels than income.

 A charge to CGT usually arises after you sell an asset but can also occur when you: